 Risk of malaria in this area is small, and prevention by malaria tablets is not recommended.
 Protection against mosquito bites by using impregnated bed nets at night will reduce the risk.

 Is it safe for 2 middle aged women to travel in Morocco independently or should we sign up for a tour of some kind?
 Thank you

 Morocco is generally safe if you use the usual precautions.
-Have a look at some of my other answers to similar questions here: http://answers.worldnomads.com... read more »about 3 years ago
+Have a look at some of my other answers to similar questions here: http://answers.worldnomads.com... read more »over 4 years ago

 Generally and usually it's pretty safe, getting ripped off in the souk is usually your biggest worry.
-See our travel safety articles here: http://journals.wo... read more »over 3 years ago
+See our travel safety articles here: http://journals.wo... read more »almost 5 years ago